 What is SEO?

 Depending on your experience in marketing or sales, you might know the basics or even more in-depth information about SEO.
-Overall, SEO consists of the methods used to boost the ranking or value of a website in search engine results to increase visitor traffic to your site.
+Overall, SEO consists of the methods used to boost the ranking or value of a website in search engine results, in order to increase visitor traffic to your site.

 Extensive keyword research is an initial step to determine which keywords your potential customers are searching for and will ultimately give your company’s website better ranking, making it easier for your target audience to find your business.
 Keyword options include very broad, super descriptive and every variation in between.